elabftw/elabdoc/doc/install-nas.rst

     :align: center
     :alt: qnap

-Tested with firmware version 4.3.3 on a TVS-EC1080.
+Tested with firmware version 4.3.6 on a TVS-EC1080.

 .. note:: This has been reported to work on a Synology NAS

 This page describes the installation of eLabFTW on a Qnap NAS.
-The procedure is different than on a normal GNU/Linux server.
+The procedure slightly different than on a normal GNU/Linux server.

-.. warning:: Consider this documentation as beta!

 Prerequisites
 -------------